 It's -- I promised in the, in the lecture, outline at the very beginning to do an example.

 And let me do -- I'm going to pick tri-diagonal matrix of ones.

 But my real idea is to do n by n.
-To do them all.

 So A -- I could -- everybody understands what A1 and A2 are.